 Once there is a timeline in place for your company’s digital transformation, management should be clear with employees about what that is and make sure they are adjusting as necessary.
 Provide structured goals for employees and monitor individuals’ progress.

 4. Promote digital readiness by pursuing professional development in tech-rich fields

 After explaining the digital transformation occurring in your workplace, employees will need to keep up-to-date with their technical knowledge.
 It may be beneficial to employees to take courses or undergo trainings for professional development.

-Brandeis GPS provides online Master’s degrees in tech-rich fields including Strategic Analytics, Digital Marketing and Design, Digital Innovation for FinTech, Robotic Software Engineering, and more.
+Brandeis GPS provides online Master’s degrees in tech-rich fields including Strategic Analytics, Digital Marketing and Design, Digital Innovation for FinTech, Robotic Software Engineering, Instructional Design and Technology, and more.
 At GPS, you can take up to two courses for professional development before enrolling in one of our 12 online Master’s programs.

 Brandeis GPS also works with employers through corporate partnerships, providing tuition scholarships and/or training and continual conversation around educational support for companies.

 For more information about our 12 online Master’s degree programs or to learn more about taking courses for professional development, contact email@example.com, call 781-736-8787 or visit www.brandeis.edu/gps.